 No senator or representative shall, during the time for which he or she was elected, be appointed to any state office, board, commission or other state or quasi-public entity exercising executive power under the laws of this state, and no person holding any executive office or serving as a member of any board, commission or other state or quasi-public entity exercising executive power under the laws of this state shall be a member of the senate or the house of representatives during his or her continuance in such office.

 The people of the State of Rhode Island believe that public officials and employees must adhere to the highest standards of ethical conduct, respect the public trust and the rights of all persons, be open, accountable and responsive, avoid the appearance of impropriety and not use their position for private gain or advantage.
 Such persons shall hold their positions during good behavior.

 The general assembly shall establish an independent non-partisan ethics commission which shall adopt a code of ethics including, but not limited to, provisions on conflicts of interest, confidential information, use of position, contracts with government agencies and financial disclosure.
 The assent of two-thirds (2/3) of the members appointed shall be required for the adoption for every rule or regulation.
 All elected and appointed officials and employees of state and local government, of boards, commissions and agencies shall be subject to the code of ethics.
-The ethics commission shall have the authority to investigate violations of the code of ethics, including acts otherwise protected by Article VI, Section 5, and to impose penalties, as provided by law.
+The ethics commission shall have the authority to investigate alleged violations of the code of ethics, including acts otherwise protected by Article VI, Section 5, and to impose penalties, as provided by law.
 Any sanction issued against any party by the ethics commission shall be appealable to the judicial branch as provided by law.
-The commission shall have the power to remove from office officials who are not subject to impeachment, or expulsion as provided by Article VI, Section 7.
+The commission shall have the power to remove from office officials who are not otherwise subject to impeachment, or expulsion as provided by Article VI, Section 7.